We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 People should consult a healthcare professional about the supplements they may need to take and avoid.

-It is important to look for high quality supplements that have seals from organizations such as the U.S. Pharmacopeia and the National Sanitation Foundation (NSF) to guarantee that products have undergone third-party testing.
+It is important to look for high quality supplements with seals from organizations such as the U.S. Pharmacopeia and the National Sanitation Foundation (NSF) to guarantee that products have undergone third-party testing.

 It is not usually necessary to take more than the recommended daily allowance (RDA) of vitamins and minerals.
 Exceeding this limit for certain nutrients, such as preformed vitamin A,